Akuli/asda/docs/syntax.md

   variable with `let`.

 - **Function calls** are documented in the [expressions without operators] section.
-    When a call to a function that returns something (e.g. the function definition does not use `-> void`) is used as a statement, the return value of the function is ignored.
+    When a call to a function that returns something (the function definition does not use `-> void`) is used as a statement, the return value of the function is ignored.